As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 - Rating: Add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).

-Enter information into the above fields or just leave this section blank, as these are not essential for links to work.
+Type in your information in the above fields or just leave this section blank.

-When you are done adding information about your link, click on Add Link to update your link settings …
+When you are done adding information about your link, click on the Add Link button to update your link settings …

-Note: If you select Keep this link private, your link will not be visible in your Blogroll section …
+Note: If you tick the checkbox next to Keep this link private, your link will not be visible in your Blogroll section …

 (Make your links private)

-Making links private allows you to toggle their visibility on or off without deleting these (this is useful if you want links to display during certain times and hide them when they are no longer required) …
+Making a link private allows you to toggle its visibility on and off without deleting it (this is useful if you would like your link to display during certain periods and hide it afterwards) …

 (Toggle link visibility on and off)

-To see all the links you have added, choose Links > All Links in your WP navigation menu …
+To see all your links, click on Links > All Links in the WP dashboard menu …

 (WP Links – All Links)